GoogleChrome/web.dev/src/site/content/en/blog/speculative-prerendering/index.md

 description: |
   This article focuses on speculative prefetching and prerendering.
-Learn more about how they're used, the drawbacks of the current implementations,  popular external libraries that implement sophisticated speculation, and the origin trial that bring same-origin speculative prerendering to the browser.
+Learn more about how they're used, the drawbacks of the current implementations,  popular external libraries that implement sophisticated speculation, and the origin trial that brings same-origin speculative prerendering to the browser.
 tags:
   - blog # blog is a required tag for the article to show up in the blog.